|Court:||United States District Court for the District of Massachusetts|

 When Defendants’ scheme began to unravel, Dhawan and Gallenberger suddenly and unexpectedly “resigned,” leaving the Company’s new CEO, Stefan Ortmanns, to clean up the mess that their fraud had created.
 After Ortmanns was forced to acknowledge Defendants’ deceit, the Company’s stock price collapsed, losing more than 58% of its value in just two and a half months as a result of the revelations of the fraud.

 On May 12, 2022, the Honorable Allison D. Burroughs appointed the Public Employees’ Retirement System of Mississippi as Lead Plaintiff and BLB&G as Co-Lead Counsel for the potential class of investors who were harmed by Defendants’ fraud.
 On July 26, 2022, Lead Plaintiff filed the Amended Class Action Complaint.
-Defendants’ response to the Amended Complaint is due September 9, 2022.
+Defendants moved to dismiss the operative complaint on September 9, 2022.
+Lead Plaintiff filed an opposition to Defendants’ motion on October 24, 2022, and Defendants filed a reply on November 23, 2022.